OpenMarshal/DnsServer/README.md

 ##### Note no.1
 If [SOFT_PATH] is not on the same drive of your operating system, you will have to specify it in the CMD file.

-For example, if the software path is : "D:\Projects\cpp\LocalDnsServer\dist\Debug\MinGW-Windows" and my operating system is on the drive "C:", i will have to do so :
+For example, if the software path is : "D:\Projects\cpp\LocalDnsServer\dist\Debug\MinGW-Windows" and my operating system is on the drive "C:", you will have to do so :
 ```cmd
 @echo off